nealcaren/SOCI101/_sources/applications/twenty.md

   - Evaluate your methodology.
   - Make a clear connection to one or more course concepts.
   - 400 word minimum
+  - You may include a your response sheet as an appendix, but it doesn't count towards your word total.

 **High Pass**

 - Research
-  - Complete the Twenty Statements Test yourself.
+  - Complete the Twenty Statements Test by writing down twenty different responses to the question “Who am I?”.
 Recruit three or more friends to also take it.
+These can be anyone, including folks in the course.
 - Analysis
-  - Score findings based on the [response sheet](https://www.dropbox.com/s/3zqsvse9dbpogwt/twenty_coding.pdf?dl=1)
+  - Score all the findings based on the [response sheet](https://www.dropbox.com/s/3zqsvse9dbpogwt/twenty_coding.pdf?dl=1)
   - Count the number of each type of response and provide the totals for each mode for each person.
-  - Compare whether your response types were different from your first ten-ish answers (those that came to you quickly) versus your later answers.
+  - Compare whether  response types were different in the first ten-ish answers (those that came to you quickly) versus  later answers.
   - Develop your own categorizing scheme for the response and re-analyze each of the survey responses.
 - Report
   - Include summary paragraph as introduction.